 There are three main types of lung transplant.
 A single lung transplant consists of one diseased or damaged lungs being removed and replaced with a donated lung.
 A double lung transplant consists of both lungs being removed and replace with donated lungs.
-The third type of lung transplant is a heart to lung transplant which consists of a heart and both lungs being removed and replaced with a donor heart and lung.
+The third type of lung transplant is a heart to lung transplant which consists of a heart and both lungs being removed and replaced with a donared both lungs being removed and replaced with a donated lungs.